3 minute read

 While on diaper duty, I had a peace of mind to think this through.
 If this indeed is true, then this can only be a temporary fluke!

 But what’s important — never fail to seas the moment!
 We can learn something from these hustlers.
-And I should probably share the scuttlebutt.
+And I should probably share the whole scuttlebutt.
+Along with the damming revelations about Corporate America in the age of AI.

 Leave a comment